asrajeh/deepspeech-arabic/README.md

 # deepspeech-arabic

-An Arabic DeepSpeech model trained on Common Voice Corpus 7.0 (~137h)
+This is a preliminary experiment to build an end-to-end Arabic ASR using DeepSpeech engine.

+I used Common Voice Corpus 7.0 for training (https://commonvoice.mozilla.org/en/datasets).
+In this version, Arabic voices are 1,052 and the total length is 137 hours.

 You can download the model from here: